Southeastern Louisiana Lions football

 The Southeastern Louisiana Lions football program is the intercollegiate American football team for Southeastern Louisiana University located in the U.S. state of Louisiana.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Southland Conference.
 Southeastern Louisiana's first football team was fielded in 1930.
 The team plays its home games at the 7,408 seat Strawberry Stadium in Hammond, Louisiana.
-The Lions are coached by Frank Scelfo.
+The Lions are currently coached by Frank Scelfo, who started coaching here in 2018.